 Panel discussions - Key topics and specific themes will be explored in more detail, with lively debate and audience input.

-Breakout sessions – Exploring areas of interest in more details, and an opportunity for networking and collaboration.
+Engagement sessions – Exploring areas of interest in more details, and an opportunity for networking and collaboration.

 Exhibition space - Showcasing the latest products and services from the world of disability innovation.

 Evening reception – Build relationships with speakers and delegates, and celebrate the start of the 2020 Paralympic Games.

 By 2020 2 billion people will require Assistive Technology